Skip to main content

 Group lessons through SkiStar run about €110 for a Monday–Friday morning block, with age groups split into 3-year-olds, 4–6, and 7–9.
 Private lessons are also available if your kid does better one-on-one.
 Book online via skistar.com — it's cheaper than walk-up pricing and spots fill fast during peak weeks.

 An adult day pass runs around NOK 755 (roughly €65), with juniors (7–17) at NOK 605.
 The magic number: kids 6 and under ride free.
 SkiStar sells passes online at a discount, and your pass also covers the smaller Solheisen area 12km away — worth an afternoon trip.
-Always buy online ahead of time; it's genuinely cheaper.
+Always buy online ahead of time; it's cheaper.

 Plenty.
 Hemsedal has sledding runs at the ski centre after closing, dog sledding (kids under 2 ride free on a lap), sleigh rides, ice skating at Fýri Resort, and an indoor climbing centre.
 The Gaupeland activity park lets kids play freely in the powder and toboggan in a safe, fenced area.
 It's the kind of place where you don't need to manufacture fun.